msg-CareerPaths/react-training/README.md

 **Online Shop**:

-  > Move all the fetch API calls into dedicated Sagas.
+  > Move all the Axios calls into dedicated Sagas.

 *Further Resources*: